Protein toxicity: Causes and pathophysiology

 High protein intake can lead to high protein waste, and this is different from protein poisoning since the issue relates to the high level of the waste metabolites.
 Usually, when protein consumption goes above one-third of the food we consumed, this situation presents.
-The liver has a limited capacity and won't deaminate proteins, leading to increased nitrogen in the body.
+The liver has a limited capacity and will not deaminate proteins, leading to increased nitrogen in the body.
 The rate at which urea is excreted can not keep up with the rate at which it is produced.
 The catabolism of amino acids can lead to toxic levels of ammonia.
 Furthermore, there is a limited rate at which the gastrointestinal tract can absorb amino acids from proteins.

 Uric acid is not a waste metabolite derived from protein metabolism, but many high protein diets also contain higher relative fractions of nucleic acids.
-One of the two types of nucleic acids, purines (the other being pyrimidines, which are not problematic) are metabolized to uric acid in humans when in excess, which can lead to problems, chiefly gout.
+One of the two types of nucleic acids, purines (the other being pyrimidines, which are not problematic), are metabolized to uric acid in humans when in excess, which can lead to problems, chiefly gout.

 The kidneys play an essential role in the reabsorption and excretion of uric acid.
 Certain transporters located in the nephron in the apical and basolateral surfaces regulate uric acid serum levels.
 Uric acid is not as toxic as other nitrogen derivates.
 It has an antioxidant function in the blood at low levels.
 People with compromised kidneys will have a lower excretion of uric acid leading to several diseases, including further renal damage, cardiovascular disease, diabetes, and gout.